Pianonic/CloudVPCRouterSetup/README.md

 When prompted, input your **NetBird WT_SETUP_KEY**.
 This key is required to set up the NetBird VPN service.

+### 3. Enter the SSL Email Address

+Next, you will be prompted to enter the **SSL email address (ACME_EMAIL)**.
+This email is needed for the Nginx Proxy Manager (NPM+) to request SSL certificates via Let's Encrypt.

+You will receive a confirmation message once the email has been successfully recorded.

 ---

 ## Directory Structure